efrecon/gh-runner-krunvm/README.md

 ## Architecture and Design

-The [orchestrator](./orchestrator.sh) focuses on creating (but not starting) a microVM based on the default OCI image (see below).
-It then creates as many loops of ephemeral runners as requested.
-These loops are implemented as part of the [runner.sh](./runner.sh) script: the script will start a microVM that will start an (ephemeral) [runner][self].
+The [orchestrator](./orchestrator.sh) creates as many loops of ephemeral runners as requested.
+These loops are implemented as part of the [runner.sh](./runner.sh) script: the script will create a microVM based on the default image (see below), memory and vCPU requirement.
+It will then start that microVM using `krunvm` and that will start an (ephemeral) [runner][self].
 As soon as a job has been executed on that runner, the microVM will end and a new will be created.

 The OCI image is built in two parts: